couchbaselabs/cbl-realm-template-app-kotlin-todo/README.md

 2. You could allow the write to the database even though the user doesn't have access and then let the replicator sync the changes.
 In the App Services [Access Control and Data Validation](https://docs.couchbase.com/cloud/app-services/deployment/access-control-data-validation.html) [sync function](https://docs.couchbase.com/cloud/app-services/deployment/access-control-data-validation.html) you could check the security there and then deny the write.
 You can use a Custom [Replication Conflict Resolution](https://docs.couchbase.com/couchbase-lite/current/android/conflict.html#custom-conflict-resolution) to receive this in your applications code and then revert the change.

 Both options are viable but with option 2 if your app is offline for long periods of time, this might not fit your security requirements.
+Because this app offers an offline mode, option 1 was selected for the security model in the conversion.

 ### deleteTask method